jere-mie/easy-masm/README.md

 The simplest way to assemble, link, and run masm32 files

-## Instructional Videos
+## Instructional Video

-### Local Install
-Check out [this video](https://youtu.be/-pYwO4sTpxI) where I quickly install Easy-MASM, edit a file, and run it on Windows and Linux (all in under 3 minutes)!
+Check out [this video](https://www.youtube.com/watch?v=kKPlhuUtF1k) to learn more about using Easy-MASM both locally and online via GitHub Codespaces.

 ## Basic Steps for Local Installation